lukambadovitch/MSc_Robotics_Project/README.md

   5. [Outcomes](#outcomes)

 ## Introduction
-In this robotics engineering project, we implemented the Localization, Mapping \& Navigation using Visual Servoing in the ROS platform under the Kinetic environment.
+In this project, we implemented the Localization, Mapping & Navigation using Visual Servoing in the ROS platform under the Kinetic environment.
 The goal of this project will be to assist the Robot, which is the Turtlebot 2 in this case, to move autonomously in a given environment.
 Researchers have proposed various techniques; one among them is the Visual Servoing.

 The Visual Servoing will consist of fine-positioning the robot based on the information acquired from the Vision sensor, the RGB-D Kinect for our case.
 The step-by-step process are explained in brief in the next lines.